Cosmian/mse-home-cli/documentation/docs/getting_started.md

     To launch your first confidential microservice, follow this tutorial in your favorite terminal.

-MSE Home 🏕️ is designed to start an mse application on your own SGX hardware without using all the mse cloud infrastructure.
+MSE Home 🏕️ is designed to start an MSE application on your own SGX hardware without using the MSE cloud infrastructure at all.

 We explain later how all the subscommands can be chained to deploy your own application.

 Two actors are required:

-- The code provider (who can also consume the result of the mse application)
+- The code provider (who can also consume the result of the MSE application)
-- The sgx operator (who also owns the data to run against the mse application)
+- The SGX operator (who also owns the data to run against the MSE application)

 Read [the flow page](flow.md) to get more details about the role of each participant and the overall flow.

-## Pre-requesites
+## Pre-requisites

 You have to install and configure an SGX machine before going any further.

-## Install
+## Install the MSE Home CLI

 The CLI tool [`msehome`](https://github.com/Cosmian/mse-home-cli) requires at least [Python](https://www.python.org/downloads/) 3.8 and [OpenSSL](https://www.openssl.org/source/) 1.1.1 series.
 It is recommended to use [pyenv](https://github.com/pyenv/pyenv) to manage different Python interpreters.